HomeLatest NewsCyber SecurityUS jury orders NSO Group to pay WhatsApp $168 million in Pegasus spyware case

 Register Now →

-The nine-member jury awarded WhatsApp $444,719 in compensatory damages for breach of contract and computer fraud, plus $167,254,000 in punitive damages – the maximum allowable under California law – intended to deter similar conduct by private surveillance firms.
+The nine-member jury awarded WhatsApp $444,719 in compensatory damages for breach of contract and fraud, plus $167,254,000 in punitive damages – the maximum allowable under California law – intended to deter similar conduct by private surveillance firms.

 NSO’s vice president for global communications, Gil Lainer said that the company would review verdict and consider all legal options including appeal.
 He maintained that NSO only licenses its technology to vetted government agencies for counter-terrorism and law enforcement purposes under strict protocols.

-Court filings revealed NSO spent an estimated $30 million annually developing zero-click exploits that could bypass measures on messaging apps, browsers and operating systems.
+Court filings revealed NSO spent an estimated $30 million annually developing zero-click exploits that could bypass security measures on messaging apps, browsers and operating systems.
 Forensic evidence presented during the three-week trial showed how NSO engineers allegedly reverse-engineered WhatsApp’s encryption protocols to deliver malicious code disguised as legitimate voice calls.

 Advertisement